-As of March 31, 2009, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 179 regional malls, 40 Premium Outlet centers, 16 The Mills, 74 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
-In addition, we own interests in four parcels of land in the United States held for future development.
-In the United States, we have one new property currently under development with approximately 400,000 square feet of gross leasable area, which will open during 2009.
-Internationally as of March 31, 2009, we had ownership interests in 52 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping center in China.
-Also, through joint venture arrangements we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy, a 40% interest in a Premium Outlet Center in Japan, and a 32.5% interest in three additional shopping centers under construction in China.
+As of March 31, 2009, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 179 regional malls, 40 Premium Outlet Centers, 16 The Mills, 74 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
+In addition, we also own interests in four parcels of land in the United States held for future development.
+Internationally, as of March 31, 2009, we had ownership interests in 52 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping centers in China.
+Also, through joint venture arrangements, we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy, a 40% interest in a premium outlet center in Japan, and a 32.5% interest in three additional shopping centers under construction in China.